nredick/mais-202/README.md

 I built the model using Keras/Tensorflow on Google Colab, utilizing a convolutional neural network (CNN).
 The stone-classifier-webapp backend is based on the Flask module.

+The final model had an accuracy of 93.8% and 0.148 on test data.

 ## Deploying the Webapp

 The webapp runs locally from the terminal or command line.